6 Best Scope For 6.5 Grendel + Buyers Guide

 The Match Precision Optic is massively underrated because it doesn’t have a well-known name behind it, but it’s honestly one of the best $1k scopes I’ve ever owned.

-Glass is awesome, FOV is good, 34mm tube, zero stop, and illuminated.
+The glass is awesome, the FOV is good, 34mm tube, zero stop, and illuminated.
 Plus, the special Non-Obscuring Reticle.

 A new take on how to make a reticle, the MPO takes a moment to get used to but once you do you can quickly appreciate being able to see your target at all times.